-The annual influenza vaccine rollout will begin in the coming weeks.
+The annual influenza vaccine rollout is underway.
 Keep in mind that people will need to wait 14 days between having the flu shot and receiving the COVID-19 vaccine.

 The Australian COVID-19 vaccination program will work in phases.
 It will begin with priority groups including:

 - aged care and disability care residents and workers

 This priority group is also known as “Phase 1a”.
 The following priority group for vaccination is “Phase 1b” including: